cloudastic/kubernetes/network-policies/10-allow-external-user-access.md

 ```

 Well the connection didn't work.
 Is that expected ?
 Yes
 Why ?
-Because we do hae a default deny network policy restrict the traffic and that needs to be tweaked to allow access.
+Because we do have a default deny network policy restrict the traffic and that needs to be tweaked to allow access.
 We can achieve it by modifying the `fe-to-mw-allow-egress-and-ingress` Network policy on the `frontend` namespace.
 We need to amend another ingress rule to this policy to make it work.

 ### Amend another Ingress rule to the existing Policy to allow traffic